open-telemetry/opentelemetry-erlang-contrib/README.md

 ## Supported Runtimes

-OpenTelemetry requires OTP v21.3 and above.
+OpenTelemetry Contribution libraries are verified to support the last 5 Elixir versions and at least 3 OTP versions.

-See [Elixir OTP Compatibility](https://hexdocs.pm/elixir/1.12/compatibility-and-deprecations.html#compatibility-between-elixir-and-erlang-otp) for supported OTP/Elixir combinations.
+See [Elixir OTP Compatibility](https://hexdocs.pm/elixir/1.15/compatibility-and-deprecations.html#compatibility-between-elixir-and-erlang-otp) for supported OTP/Elixir combinations.

 ## Contributing